-Your weekly guide to all that’s rotten in the auto industry, plus a few good bits
+A weekly guide to all that’s rotten about car ownership, plus a few good bits

 Another car giant complains Brexit will break it.
 BMW says it will be forced to close its production sites in the UK, putting 8,000 jobs at risk, if components for Mini and Rolls-Royce cars are caught up in customs delays and tariffs after the UK parliament throws away its French berry, Spanish sombrero, and Greek pom-pom shoes.